NEW JULY 2024 DOL RULES: WHO GETS OVERTIME PAY? DO I HAVE TO PAY OVERTIME TO EVERY EMPLOYEE?

 ”Exempt employees” are employees that meet all of the specifics of these tests.
 You would not be required to pay overtime (1.5 times the regular rate) for exempt employees, and they can work more than 40 hours without adjustment to their fixed salary.

-“Primary duty” pertains to an employee’s main or most important job responsibility, and we suggest being very conservative when making this determination.
+“Primary duty” pertains to an employee’s main or most important job responsibility, and the ICS suggests being very conservative when making this determination.
 For further explanation, please see this fact sheet.

-Beginning on January 1, 2020, new rules changed the minimum salary amount, increasing it to $35,568 a year, or $684 per week.
-This amount was previously much lower, so if you have not reviewed your exempt employees’ pay recently, please ensure you verify their status against this new exempt minimum.
+Beginning on July 1, 2024, new rules changed the minimum salary amount, increasing it to $43,888 a year, or $844 per week.
+Beginning January 1, 2025, the minimum salary increases again to $58, 656 a year, or $1,128 per week.
+These increases are substantial, especially starting in 2025, so if you have not reviewed your exempt employees’ pay recently, please ensure you verify their status against this new exempt minimum to see if they have crossed into the covered category (i.e, they are now overtime eligible).

-Cut to the chase – If you are paying an employee less than $35,568 you will be required to pay the employee overtime (1.5 times the regular rate) for all hours worked over 40 in a given work week.
+The key requirement: If you are paying an employee less than $43,888 (or $58,656 after January 1, 2025), you will be required to pay the employee overtime (1.5 times the regular rate) for all hours worked over 40 in a given work week.
 If all of your employees will be overtime-eligible, then you can skip the rest of this section and jump to Options for Your Practice.

 Many of these questions are complicated by the breadth of employee relationships that exist in chiropractic offices.
-You may employ assistants that only perform office duties; assistants to whom you delegate health care duties (i.e. modalities and physical therapy); licensed massage therapists, to whom you delegate tasks to some but not to others; Physical Therapists; and other licensed physicians, including doctors of chiropractic and medical doctors.
+You may employ assistants that only perform office duties; assistants to whom you delegate health care duties (i.e., modalities and physical therapy); licensed massage therapists to some of whom you delegate tasks but not to others; Physical Therapists; and other licensed physicians, including doctors of chiropractic and medical doctors.
 The differences among these employees and their duties complicate the correct determination of exempt status.

 Unlicensed Employees

-In order to classify an unlicensed employee as exempt from receiving overtime compensation under the Fair Labor Standards Act (FLSA), the answer to all of the following questions must be YES:
+In order to classify an unlicensed employee as exempt from receiving overtime compensation under the Fair Labor Standards Act (FLSA) and Rules, the answer to all of the following questions must be YES:

 If you answered no to ANY of the questions above, the unlicensed employee must be considered an overtime-eligible employee, and thus you are required to pay overtime (1.5 times the regular rate) for all hours worked over 40 in a given workweek).